ProfessorWolf333/Anomalous-Stock-Predictions-/README.md

 This model is fully demonstrable, timestamped by OpenTimestamps.org
 SHA256: 4eda7245f62d516ad241e7bea3d250dc2e695496a772c371ca770144a7e76bfa
-(Dated March 23, 2025 @ 5:40 AM — before market open, so don’t play.)
+(Dated March 25*, 2025 @ 5:40 AM — before market open, so don’t play.)
+*File comtains a small error stating the date as March 23rd.
+This is incorrect.
+The time was March 25th @ apx 5:40 AM.
+This can be verified via the blockchain SHA.

-:Why This Matters
+Why This Matters

 Complete obliteration of your market enemies allows you to: